 In an importance sense, Latin never died.
 So learning Latin today is less like resurrecting the dead and more like looking at an old photo of modern Indo-European languages.

 The Ancient Language Institute exists to aid students in the language learning journey through online instruction, innovative curriculum, and accessible scholarship about the ancient world and its languages.
-Are you interested in learning Latin?
+Are you interested in learning an ancient language?